Last updated: May 10, 2017 at 21:33 pm

 High Ground Perspective: Sitting Disease and Other Trunk & Back Pain Concerns

-If you look through a wide lens at human history it is just relatively recently that we’ve started putting our bodies through this sort of conditioning.
+If you look through the wide lens at human history it is just relatively recently that we’ve started putting our bodies through this sort of conditioning.
 In large part, the human race has been hunter-gatherers often running or walking up to 12 miles a day.
 Had to work for that lunch.
 Now thanks to paradigm shifts such as the industrial and internet revolutions things have changed big time.
 Computers are a staple of nearly all work environments and it doesn’t look like that trend is going to change anytime soon.
-If you’re a gamer your not only sitting for work you’re sitting for play.
-We are at a very high risk for sitting disease (ill-effects of an overly sedentary lifestyle) and back disorders.
+If you’re a gamer you may not only be sitting for play but also for work.
+We gamers are at a very high risk for some in the medical community refer to as ‘sitting disease’ (ill-effects of an overly sedentary lifestyle) and back disorders.

 Back pain is still a mysterious issue in the scientific community.
 There are many causes and many body types.
 Furthermore, the spine and the nerves surrounding it are an intricate network.
 Some people even show herniated or bulging discs in x-rays but are pain free.
-While the waters remain unclear, we know after some studies there are a few things you can do to reduce your risk.
+While the waters remain murky, we know after some studies there are a few things you can do to reduce your risk.
 The top suggestion we can give you is periodically moving around.
+Movement counters inactivity.
 It sounds simple, but this action helps muscles relax and recover as well as compresses and uncompresses the intervertebral discs.
 The result is better filtration of fluids around the cores of the discs.
+All that is a fancy way of saying it resets your system.
 Getting the right chair helps too.
-When purchasing a chair, the top things to look for are height adjustment, depth adjustment, and lumbar support height.
-This will allow you to customize the chair to your unique shape.
+When purchasing a chair, the top things to look for are height adjustment, depth adjustment, adjustable arms, and lumbar support height.
+This will allow you to customize the chair to your unique physical makeup.